Members of CERC | Christ Evangelical Reformed Church (CERC)

 Ang Wei Jie

-Like many Malaysians, I used to believe that God simply wanted people to do good, rather than being a God who provides one truth with a clear definition of who He is and what His will and purpose are for humanity.
+I grew up with a Buddhist background, and, like many Malaysians, I used to believe that God simply wanted people to do good, rather than being a God who provides one truth with a clear definition of who He is and what His will and purpose are for humanity.
 I am thankful to God that I was able to hear the Gospel and learn about Christianity through CERC.
 This included many hours of faithful sermons, Bible study, and discussions in Growth Group, as well as edifying conversations with brothers and sisters in the church.

 Jasper Tan